East Glacier Park Railroad Station, December 2007,

 In East Glacier the Blackfeet Indian Tribe has had a major cultural influence; the Great Northern Railroad (and now Burlington Northern Santa Fe) has had its economic influence; French and English explorers and fur traders came and stayed; copper and gold miners came and went; the formation of Glacier National Park along with the national highway system made the place accessible to all; and western and foreign migration has colored this peculiar village, originally called Midvale.

-Finally, a click to the past will explain what a trip to Glacier Park might have been like in 1939!
+Finally, will explain what a trip to Glacier Park might have been like in 1939!

 JOHN L. CLARKE WESTERN ART GALLERY & MEMORIAL MUSEUM.